cambrian-intelligence/aerial-object-detector-and-tracker/README.md

 ## Contact

-Would you like to discuss with potential customizations of this software or related applications?
+Would you like to discuss potential customizations of this software or related applications?

 Get in touch with us at info AT cambrianintelligence.com